Who is this article for?

 - Check the status of the mail daemon or process running on the mail server

-- Check network connectivity to the LAN and WAN addresses of the mail server to verify that the external mail server is reachable from the authority server
+- Check network connectivity to the LAN and WAN addresses of the mail server to verify that the external mail server is reachable from the master server

 Acknowledge the alert